atlantidezign/copyman/docs/USAGE.md

 - **Copying Report** to choose if to have a window with report at the end of the copying phase.
 Default true.
 - **Abort Queue** to choose if the *Abort Copying* command affects full Queue or just current Queue Item.
 Default true.
 - **Don't Confirm Queue Steps** to choose if to confirm or not every Queue Step start copying.
 Default false.
-- **Copy Mode** to choose the copy mode, eg: overwrite if a file/folder already exist, sync, etc. Default Always.
+- **Copy Mode** to choose the copying behaviour, eg: overwrite if a file/folder already exist, sync, etc. Default Always Overwrite.
 It can be:
   - *Always Overwrite* Always Overwrite;
   - *Never Overwrite* Never Overwrite;